the-support-group/analytics/README.md

     ```
 * **allowFollowHrefs {boolean} [allowFollowHrefs=true]** optional.

-    If you attach an event handler to an <a href="[url]" /a> the system can prevent the hyperlink from being followed, you are then given the option to handle it yourself.
+    If you attach an event handler to an hyperlink the system can prevent the hyperlink from being followed, you are then given the option to handle it yourself.
 * **enableDebugMode {boolean} [enableDebugMode=false]** optional.

 ### Manually firing single GA events.